Gas and star formation in satellites of Milky Way analogs

-The median values, with 1$\sigma$ error bars, are plotted for each of the satellites detected in \hi \ in Figure~\ref{fig:CGM_den}.
+The median values of $\rho_\mathrm{cgm}$, with 1$\sigma$ error bars, are plotted for each of the satellites detected in \hi \ in Figure~\ref{fig:CGM_den}.
 The horizontal blue dash-dot line is the average value for all satellites and hosts ($\log \rho_\mathrm{cgm}/\mathrm{g\,cm^{-3}} \approx -27.3$).
 For comparison we consider an estimate of the MW CGM density (Figure~\ref{fig:CGM_den}, horizontal black dashed line). \citet{Salem+2015} calculated the peak ram pressure experienced by the LMC based on the truncation of its \hi \ disk along its leading edge, which in combination with its orbital parameters provided an estimate of the MW CGM density at the pericenter of the LMC's orbit ($\sim$50~kpc).
-The average CGM density value that we calculate is slightly higher density than the value estimated for the MW CGM density by \citet{Salem+2015}, which might indicate that we are overestimating somewhat as it is unlikely that most of the SAGA satellites have passed closer to their host than 50~kpc (although most of their orbital parameters are unknown).
+The average CGM density value that we calculate is slightly higher than that of \citet{Salem+2015}, which might indicate that we are overestimating somewhat as it is unlikely that most of the SAGA satellites have passed closer to their host than 50~kpc (although most of their orbital parameters are unknown).
 However, considering the long list of significant assumptions that we needed to make above our estimate is still relatively close to that of the MW.